 - Visit the CITI Homepage (https://www.citiprogram.org/)

-- Select "University of Alaska Fairbanks" as your Participating Institution and continue the registration process.
+- Search for the "University of Alaska Fairbanks" as your Participating Institution and continue the registration process.

-- When prompted for curriculum, select the “Working with the IACUC” course in Question 5.
+- When prompted to select a curriculum, select the “Working with the IACUC” course in Question 5.
 (For Questions 1-4 on Human Subjects, Responsible Conduct of Research and Conflicts of Interest, select “Not at this time”.)
-If you previously completed the Animal Care and Use course in Blackboard select “Working with Animals in Biomedical Research – Refresher Course”.
+If you have been instructed to refresh your training, select the “Working with Animals in Biomedical Research – Refresher Course”.

 - The Learner Menu will then display the course.
 Click “Enter” to begin.
 You do not have to finish all modules at one time; CITI saves your scores each time you submit answers so you can log out and resume later.